Twig6943/PVZGE/README.md

 # Common issues

-You might need to use these flags if you're on wayland.
+You might need to use these flags if you're on wayland

 ```